yrro/hitron-exporter/README.md

 $ poetry install -E freeipa-vault
 ```

-We need to create the following objects:
+(These are included in the container image by default).

+Create the following objects in the FreeIPA directory:

  * A host that acts as the cable modem's identity: `host/cm-hitron.example.com`
  * A `usr` vault that stores the username
  * A `pwd` vault that stores the password
  * A service that acts as `hitron-exporter`'s identity: `HTTP/hitron-exporter.example.com`

-Then we need to grant the `hitron-exporter` service permission to read the
+Then grant `HTTP/hitron-exporter.example.com` permission to read the cable
-cable modem's vaults.
+modem's vaults.

 ```
 $ ipa host-add cm-hitron.example.com --force